hexatomium/hexatomium-old.github.io/_posts/2015-02-20-yara-hash-module.md

 ---

-One of the many great features of Yara is its little-known hash module, which lets you search your sample library (or any other directory) for a given MD5 hash.
-Here's a simple way to do it:
+A little-known feature of Yara is its powerful hash module, which you can easily use to search your sample library (or any other directory) for a given MD5 hash.
+Here's how:

-*rule file (save as "md5_match.yara"):*
+// *rule file (save as "md5_match.yara"):*

     import "hash"